coreos/coreos-assembler/mantle/kola/README-kola-ext.md

 is happening so that it can correctly follow the state of the systemd journal, etc.  A future enhancement will support directly invoking `reboot` and having kola just figure it out.

+(Previously the API for this was to send `SIGTERM` to the current process;
+ that method is deprecated and will be removed at some point)

 `kola.json`
 ---